Deniz-Jasa/movies/README.md

 # Fakeflix

 A movie and TV series streaming website clone.
 This was built for educational and learning purposes.
 It is locked behind authentication to prevent unauthorized usage.
+You can use login: test, password: test123 to get a preview!

+My changes include: mobile friendly, updated UI (navbar, content tiles, preview page, login page, more usable player component)

 Live @ <a href="https://fakeflix-two.vercel.app" target="_blank">https://fakeflix-two.vercel.app</a>

 ![Fakeflix __ · 9 39pm · 12-16](https://github.com/user-attachments/assets/95b96545-d760-4daf-aa03-d792a33276dc)